 New Fund Risk.
 The Fund is a recently organized management investment company with no operating history.
-As a result, prospective investors have no track record or history on which to base their investment decision.
+As a result, prospective investors have a limited track record or history on which to base their investment decision.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.

 Non-Diversification Risk.
-Because the Fund is non-diversified, it may be more sensitive to economic, business, political or other changes affecting individual issuers or investments than a diversified fund, which may result in greater fluctuation in the value of the Fund's Shares and greater risk of loss.
+A Fund that is non-diversified may be more sensitive to economic, business, political or other changes affecting individual issuers or investments than a diversified fund, which may result in greater fluctuation in the value of a Fund's Shares and greater risk of loss.